 How Do I Participate?

-Don’t have a business idea but would like to still participate?
-Become a consultant.
-As a consultant, you’ll have the opportunity to support a student-run startup that is working to make a positive social impact in the world, while also learning key business principles.
-This is a minimum of two hours per week time commitment.
-This is a limited enrollment program.
-We will notify you whether or not you have received an interview soon after the application deadline.
-Contact email@example.com with any questions.
+Don’t have an idea for a social product but would still like to participate?
+Become a consultant!
+As a consultant, you’ll have the opportunity to support a student-run startup that is working to make a positive social impact in the world, plus you’ll learn and share key business principles.
+This is a 3-credit, limited enrollment class.